On our blog you will find this in-depth post scattered in shorter posts. We are now giving them to you in a complete format.

 2. Consider making it sticky.

-If you have read my post, How To Write Memorable Blog Post Headlines, you already understand “stickiness.”
+If you have read my post, How to Seduce Your Blog’s Readers with Enticing Headlines you already understand “stickiness.”
 Sticky words stay in the reader’s brain.
 If visitors remember your tagline, they can more easily tell other people about your blog.
 Play around with visually appealing, image-rich words that instantly give readers a picture in their minds.

 I like the tagline of Nomadic Chick, a travel blog: Cubicle Dweller to Traveling Gypsy, because I can visualize that.
 Paired with Nomadic Chick, the name of her blog, I get where she used to be, where she is now, and what she blogs about.